-SGL is in the progress of being assigned and registering the trademarks (including but not limited to somerly) in Hong Kong and the PRC (the "Trademarks") under its name.
-Prior to such assignment being completed, SGL has been granted the right, and is entitled, to use the Trademarks and sub-licence the Trademarks to the Company.
+SGL is in the progress of being assigned and registering the trademark somerley in Hong Kong and the PRC (the "Trademark") under its name.

-As the Group will use the Trademark for corporate identification in Hong Kong and the PRC, the Company entered into a perpetual trademark usage agreement (the "Trademark Usage Agreement") with SGL on 9 March 2017 for regulating the use of the Trademark.
-Under the Trademark Usage Agreement, SGL granted a non-exclusive license to the Group to use the Trademark in Hong Kong and the PRC for HK\$1 per annum commencing from the date of the Trademark Usage Agreement for an indefinite period (subject to the termination clause therein).
+As the Group will use the Trademark for corporate identification in Hong Kong, the Company entered into a perpetual trademark usage agreement (the "Trademark Usage Agreement") with SGL on [•] 2016 for regulating the use of the Trademark.
+Under the Trademark Usage Agreement, SGL granted a non-exclusive license to the Group to use the Trademark in Hong Kong for HK\$1 per annum commencing from the date of the Trademark Usage Agreement for an indefinite period (subject to the termination clause therein).